cavearr/icecrystal/examples/I2C/LCD/Examples/readme.md

+# Example 1.

-# A simple example of executing a command.
+## A simple example of executing a command.

 Since we already have a driver (or controller) that automates the part of converting characters or commands through I2C, we now need to define the commands.
 The sending of characters is direct (having RS = 1), but it is necessary to define the actions of the commands.
 The simplest of all is the CLS and it has the value "01", that is, if you send a simple 1 to the data input, put RS = 0 (because it is a command) and mark "start", it will execute that action, which is to clear the screen.